terpenes and the entourage effect

 • Benefits include: Promotes weight loss, anti-tumor, anti-inflammatory, anti-bacterial, and inhibits growth of cancer cells

 While more research is needed, the Entourage Effect is important to consider when approaching your medicinal needs.
-There are many terpenes available in cannabis plants and understanding how they work with other cannabinoids can only be beneficial.
-Analyzing the whole plant only further proves how much more we have to learn about cannabis’ medical benefits.
+There are many terpenes available in bud plants and understanding how they work with other cannabinoids can only be beneficial.
+Analyzing the whole plant only further proves how much more we have to learn about bud’ medical benefits.

 Diana-Ashley Krach is a freelance writer, journalist, and content creator whose work can be found on Everyday Feminism, Ravishly, and Playboy.
 She is the co-host and creator of Your Highness Podcast and founder of Good Vibes Marketing Agency.
 You can find her on Twitter or on her website